Modern display of the Confederate battle flag: Revival and controversy

 During the "memorial period" that ran from the late 19th century through the 1920s, the use of Confederate flags broadened and became the symbolic embodiment of the Lost Cause.
 The Confederate battle flag was added to the state flags of three former Confederate states.
 The flag of Mississippi included the battle flag from 1894 until 2020, and the flag of Georgia did from 1956 until 2003.
 The 50th anniversary reunion at Gettysburg in 1913 was a turning point in obtaining national acceptance of the flag and other Confederate symbols.
-The flag appears prominently in The Birth of a Nation (1915), a highly successful and influential film.
+The flag appears prominently in The Birth of a Nation (1915), a highly successful and influential film which promotes eugenics.
+Woodrow Wilson made this the first ever film to air at the White House during his term as president.
 Margaret Mitchell's novel, Gone with the Wind, led to a brief but intense period of nostalgia for the Old South during which the Confederate flag appeared widely.
 In the film adaptation, the flag flutters over a scene of vast carnage.